 If you need to increase the safety of your building or property, contact us today.
 We will arrange a complimentary onsite review to determine exactly what type of door lock and surveillance is the best fit for your needs.
 Following this, our door lock expert team will carry out the installation of key card access control with card reader so that you can be assured that your premises is protected from intruders.

-Action 1st Loss Prevention offers commercial building access control security systems from the most basic key cards to the very sophisticated door lock system.
+Action 1st Loss Prevention offers commercial access control systems installation from the most basic key cards to the very sophisticated door lock and cloud-based access control system.
 Whether you are looking for simple electronic property admittance for your Orange County office block or a complex, network-controlled operation capable of tracking and monitoring door use for international locations, Action 1st Loss Prevention can help.